-We have a small, full-time staff composed mostly of refugees.
+We have a small, full-time local staff composed mostly of refugees.
 We rely on partnerships with other NGOs as well as international volunteers to provide the manpower to help us carry out daily activities as well as share expertise and collaborate with our staff.

 Adult Education: Many of the refugees that come to HOCW are from countries that do not share common languages with Uganda, such as DR Congo, Rwanda, and Burundi.
 This language barrier means that adult refugees struggle to find employment; have difficulty carrying out daily tasks; and often feel isolated from their neighbors.
 In the adult education classes, volunteers help these refugees learn English, facilitating their integration into society, opening the doors to jobs, and having a lot of fun along the way.
 We offer basic literacy classes and three levels of English.

 Health: Zanta Clinic, one of the few public clinics in Kampala, is a short walk from our compound in Ndejje.
 This bustling primary care center offers services including HIV testing, prenatal care and preventive services.
 Zanta provides health care to a large population of vulnerable people and refugees, including most of the people we serve.
 HOCW partners with Zanta to provide health professional and health professional student volunteers.